nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-direct-edit.md

 2. Edit the document and save the modifications.
     Modifications are saved in the Nuxeo Platform directly.
 3. Close the document.

-## Limitations

-- Prior to Nuxeo Platform 6.0, online editing is available only in synchronized folders.
-- Under Windows, nothing happens if you click on the **Direct Edit icon** without having Drive installed and running on your computer.